Project Management for the Agentic Stakeholder

 I am not stretching the metaphor.
 The artifacts are doing the work the metaphor describes.

-A decade of structured project delivery is the ground this stands on, and I wrote that line in my own About page months ago without fully understanding what it would mean to write it.
-It meant that when I built Take AI Bite I was not building from nothing.
-I was building the missing chapter of a curriculum I had already studied, and the work I had thought was a detour had actually been preparation.
+A decade of structured project delivery is the ground this stands on.
+When I built Take AI Bite, I was not building from nothing.
+I was building the missing chapter of a curriculum I had already studied.
+The work I had thought was a detour had actually been preparation.
 The credential is not being repurposed.
 It is being completed.

 I should be careful here, because PMI has not been standing still.
-Since I took the exam in 2016, the institute has launched a dedicated credential for managing AI delivery projects (PMI-CPMAI), shipped its own GenAI assistant for project managers (PMI Infinity), and the upcoming PMBOK 8th edition embeds AI as a tool and technique across the performance domains, including the use of natural language processing to read stakeholder communications.
+Since I took the exam in 2016, the institute has launched PMI-CPMAI for managing AI delivery projects, shipped PMI Infinity as a GenAI assistant for project managers, and the upcoming PMBOK 8th edition embeds AI as a tool across the performance domains.
 PMI is already in the AI conversation, and seriously so.
 The direction it has taken is twofold: credentialing the projects that deliver AI systems, and putting AI in the hands of the project manager as a tool for doing existing PM work better.
 Both are real and useful directions.
 Neither of them is the one this post is pointing at.
 The framing here is a third direction: treating the instruction system that governs the agent as a stakeholder management plan for a stakeholder the curriculum did not have to consider.
 PMI uses AI to help the PM manage human stakeholders.
 This work extends Stakeholder Management to cover the agent itself, as a participant whose behavior is shaped by an artifact the human authors and maintains.
 Different framings, complementary rather than competing, but distinct enough to be worth naming.

 I think the most accurate way to locate this work is to place it in a lineage.
 PMBOK and the PMP sit in a family of methodologies that exists to improve practitioner outcomes by providing shared structure: Scrum, the scientific method, the encyclopedia tradition, the whole history of bodies of knowledge that human beings build so that the next human does not have to start from zero.
 None of those methodologies do the work for the practitioner.
 They organize the work so the practitioner can do it well, communicate it faithfully, and hand it to someone else without losing what matters.
 Systems Prompt Engineering belongs in that family.
 It is a methodology in the same sense the PMBOK is a methodology, and it inherits the same obligation: to organize the work so the human stays in control of direction and the AI stays useful without running away with the delivery.